 All of your vendors are a vital part of the success of your wedding day.
 You hire them for their expertise, experience and personality.
 The wedding day beauty and prep session when your hair and makeup is done is another vital part of the success of your big day.

 If you feel great about your hair and makeup, feel that your stylist understood what you wanted and everything ran on time, you'll be relaxed and ready to have an amazing day!

-I reached out to Daneene Jensen from Daneene Jensen and Associates to ask her for her thoughts and professional advice on the topic of wedding day beauty and prep.
+I reached out to Daneene Jensen from Daneene Jensen and Associates to ask professional advice on the topic of wedding day beauty and prep concerns.
 Here's what she had to say:

 I asked future brides what their primary concerns were regarding wedding day beauty and preparation.
 I received an overwhelming response, but the top 5 wedding day prep concerns were the following:

 - Hair lasting